Research Protections Policies

 This policy provides the following assurances:

-3. Concerns regarding the care and use of vertebrate animals at the University are addressed in a professional and responsible manner.
+3. Concerns regarding the care and use of animals at the University are addressed in a professional and responsible manner.

 4. Research involving the use of live animals is performed in an ethical manner, designed to minimize pain and distress, and comply with applicable federal and state regulations.

-This policy enacts certain necessary provisions of the University's "Assurance of Compliance with Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals," an agreement with the Office for Laboratory Animal Welfare (OLAW) at the National Institutes of Health (NIH) which provides eligibility for receipt by University investigators of funding from various federal agencies.
-One assurance is held by the Office for Research Protections at University Park ("UP") for all University campuses and colleges, except for the College of Medicine / Milton S. Hershey Medical Center (“COM”), which holds its own assurance with OLAW.
+This policy enacts certain necessary provisions of the University's "Animal Welfare Assurance" with the PHS Policy on Humane Care and Use of Laboratory Animals, an agreement with the Office for Laboratory Animal Welfare (OLAW) at the National Institutes of Health (NIH) which provides eligibility for receipt by University investigators of funding from various federal agencies.
+One assurance is held by the Office for Research Protections (ORP) at UP for all University campuses and colleges, except for COM, which holds its own assurance with OLAW.

 APPLICABILITY: